 On 15 September 2020, Mr. Fred Mwawula, Mr. Ramu Ndahimana, Mr. George Rwakabisha, Mr. Samuel Kusiima, Mr. Martin Munyansia, Mr. Martin Haweka, Mr. Amos Wafula and Mr. Eliot Talemwa were arrested again by the Kiryandongo police while reporting to the police station as part of their bail requirements.
-Ms. Pamela Mulongo could not report to the station as she was in hospital getting treated for her injuries.
+Ms Pamela Mulongo could not report to the station as she was in hospital getting treated for her injuries.
 After two days in detention, on 17 September 2020, the eight land rights defenders were charged with "threatening violence" and transferred to Masindi Prison.
 Their hearing was due to take place on 6 October 2020, but was cancelled for the absence of the state prosecutor.
 It was therefore re-programmed for 15 October 2020, day in which they were finally released.
 Their next hearing is scheduled for 15 December 2020 at the Kiryandongo Magistrate Court.
+During their time in detention, they had access to their lawyers.

-While we do not wish to prejudge the accuracy of these allegations, we do wish to express our concern over the alleged forced evictions of tens of thousands of persons in Kiryandongo, and the resulting detentions of human rights defenders resisting them.
-Such detentions seem to be in retaliation for their work opposing land grabbing by private companies that operate in the area, including Kiryandongo Sugar Limited, belonging to RAI Group, with an alleged domicile in your territory.
-We are concerned that these patterns of arbitrary detention might be in retaliation for their legitimate and peaceful defence of the environment and their right to land.
+While we do not wish to prejudge the accuracy of these allegations, we wish to express our concern over the alleged forced evictions of tens of thousands of persons in Kiryandongo, and the resulting detentions of human rights defenders resisting them.
+In this regard, your company, through private security personnel, allegedly continues to intimidate individuals who peacefully work for their right to land and the protection of their livelihoods.